FuturePublishing/future-deploykit/README.md

 Jenkins-helper: Emit status messages on future.jenkins and future.events.jenkins to the effect that a job has started, failed or succeeded.
   (A better way of doing this would be a STOMP plugin for Jenkins, obviously.)

-Stomp-git: Watch $topic.
-If a project we care about had been updated, perform a git fetch on that repo.

-	Build: fpm -s dir -t deb -n "stomp-git" -v 2.2 -a all -d "rubygem-systemu" --description "Stomp-listening robot git-updater (Ruby version)" -C ./stomp-git

-Systemu is a Beardian module because it makes life more obvious for puppetry.
-Generate same with: fpm -s gem -t deb systemu
-Yes this should be a rake task.

 puppet-module: Git repo management and stomp-git install/setup.

 Server-malarkey: Hook scripts for git.
 Also hook script for SVN.
 I'm sorry.